Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 Add a new channel called “AI Assistants” with this condition:

-Set “Source” to “matches regex” and use:
+Set “Session source” (not page path or referrer) to “matches regex” and use:

 Critical: Drag this new channel above “Referral” in the list.
 GA4 evaluates rules top to bottom—if Referral comes first, your AI traffic gets absorbed there.